Music Technology Hackathon: Build the Future of Creative Tools

 How to Take Part

 Capacity is limited.
-To help us plan teams and logistics, please register using the form.
-We'll follow up with details on how to confirm your spot, what to bring, and how to prepare.
+Buying a ticket through the registration form secures your place while spaces remain available.
+We'll follow up with details on what to bring and how to prepare.

 You can arrive with a project idea or come solo — we'll help you find collaborators on site.
 Whether you're a developer, musician, designer, or researcher, there's a place for you on a team.